Prof. Robert Moore

-Carmel Weather Station.
+Carmel Weather Station

 The personal weather station of Professor Robert Moore, based in Carmel, North Wales, as featured on ITV’s “Coast & Country”.

-ABOUT ME
+ABOUT me

 In 2001 I retired from the Eleanor Rathbone Chair of Sociology in the University of Liverpool and now live in Carmel (near Holywell) in North Wales and continue with my research and writing.